Good Bye, Old Man…

 Dad was both proud and humbled to have served as a naval aviator, as was his father before him in World War I, who learned to land on converted destroyers just after WWI concluded.
 Dad inherited his father’s abundant wit and recalled this advice my grandfather gave him regarding final approach for carrier landings: “Learn to sneeze with your eyes open.”

-My grandfather and father said that was good advice when approaching any challenging task!
+My grandfather and father said that keeping your eyes wide open was good advice when approaching any challenging task!

 Dad’s brother Bob was a WWII Army officer, and brother Bill was a Marine.
-Together they shared a deep kinship with and love for their Greatest Generation peers, and all Patriot veterans and service personnel who followed, especially those in our family.
+Together they shared a deep kinship with and love for their Greatest Generation peers, and all Patriot veterans and service personnel in the generations since.